tianyouw/minRISC/README.md

 ## Guide
 ### To update the Quartus project after making changes to VexRiscv:
- 1. `cd VexRiscv; sbt "runMain vexriscv.demo.BrieyDe2"`
+ 1. `cd VexRiscv; sbt "runMain vexriscv.demo.BrieyDe2"` will trigger the Scala build tool to generate Briey.v and associated *.bin files.
- 2. `mv Briey* ../Quartus`
+ 2. `mv Briey* ../Quartus` moves the generated Verilog and binary files to the Quartus project directory.
- 3. `rm -rf db incremental_db` to delete the compiler cache so that .bin changes will be recognized.
+ 3. `rm -rf db incremental_db` deletes the compiler cache so that *.bin changes will be recognized.
  3. Open the project in Quartus and recompile.

 ### To program the board permanently: